Healthcare in Slovakia: Organization and structure

 The Slovak health system consists of public and private sectors.
 The public sector includes state hospitals, outpatient clinics and health centres, which are financed from the state budget and through compulsory health insurance.
 The facilities provide a wide range of health services from primary care to specialised hospital treatment.

 There are 44 state hospitals.
 Currently, hospitals in Slovakia are categorised into five categories from highly skilled to standard and acute care in a city or region.
 The only hospital in the fifth category is the University Hospital in Bratislava, where the most demanding surgical procedures such as heart transplants are performed.

 The need to build a new faculty hospital at the Razsochy site in Bratislava has long been discussed.
 However, construction has not yet started.
 There are also so-called partner hospitals, which complement the scope of the compulsory programmes of the main hospitals.
 In addition to the legislative requirements, the condition of the main and partner hospitals is their distance, which must be more than 15 minutes apart.

 The private sector includes private medical clinics, hospitals and outpatient clinics, which are financed by fees for services.
 The facilities offer alternative treatment options and often specialise in particular areas of healthcare.

 One of the most powerful private financial entities is the financial group Penta.
 It owns a network of hospitals, polyclinics, pharmacies and the health insurance company Dôvera.
 It is involved in several controversies associated.
 For example, there is a direct conflict of interest between the insurer and the provider, which distorts competition in the market.
 Another controversy is the alleged lobbying among politicians and violation of the law to provide free treatment in Penta's clinics.
-Nevertheless, it is difficult to assess whether these negatives outweigh the positives.